Frank Bainimarama: Explaining the coup

 Fiji's overall situation by 2006 had deteriorated sharply, heightened by massive corruption and lawlessness [...].

 [P]olicies which promote racial supremacy [...] must be removed once and for all. [...]
 Fiji will look at making the necessary legal changes in the area of electoral reform, to ensure true equality at the polls. [...]
 [E]very person will be given the right to vote for only one candidate, irrespective of race or religion."

 This was to be achieved, he declared, through a People's Charter for Change, Peace and Progress, the stated aim of which was to "rebuild Fiji into a non-racial, culturally-vibrant and united, well-governed, truly democratic nation that seeks progress, and prosperity through merit-based equality of opportunity, and peace".

 In April 2009, he told The Australian's Graham Davis:

 "My vision for Fiji is one that's free of racism.
 That's the biggest problem we've had in the last 20 years and it needs to be taken out.
 It's the lies that are being fed to indigenous Fijians that are causing this, especially from our chiefs who are the dominating factor in our lives.
 And the politicians take advantage of that.
 We need to change direction in a dramatic way.
 We need to get rid of Qarase and everything associated with the 2000 coup and begin entirely on a new path."

-Davis noted that Bainimarama had introduced greater ethnic diversity into senior positions, and suggested that "maybe that's what drives Bainimarama most of all; the notion, however quixotic, of a multiracial meritocracy belatedly fulfilling the great promise Fiji had in its early post-independence years, when a visiting pope John Paul II famously described it as a model for the developing world.
+Davis noted that Bainimarama had introduced greater ethnic diversity into senior positions, and suggested that "maybe that's what drives Bainimarama most of all; the notion, however quixotic, of a multiracial meritocracy belatedly fulfilling the great promise Fiji had in its early post-independence years, when a visiting Pope John Paul II famously described it as a model for the developing world.
 Before the greed, the racism and the gun."

 2009 constitutional crisis

 In April 2009, the Court of Appeal ruled the removal of the democratic government during his 2006 military coup was illegal.

 Bainimarama stepped down on 10 April 2009 as interim prime minister.

-President Ratu Josefa Iloilo then announced that he had abolished the constitution, assumed all governing power and revoked all judicial appointments.

-After abolishing the constitution and sacking the judiciary, President Ratu Josefa Iloilo reappointed Commodore Frank Bainimarama as prime minister only 24 hours later.
+President Iloilo then announced that he had abolished the constitution, assumed all governing power and revoked all judicial appointments.
+He reappointed Commodore Frank Bainimarama as prime minister only 24 hours later.
 On 24 April, the president made him Companion of the Order of Fiji in recognition of his "eminent achievement and merit of highest degree and service to Fiji and to humanity at large".

 On 3 November 2009, Bainimarama banished the envoys of Australia and New Zealand giving them 24 hours to leave the country.